lbonomo/promotore-simple-analytics/README.md

 # Simple Analytics

-A simple Google Analytics plugin for WordPress.
+A simple Google Analytics and Tag Manager plugin for WordPress.
 If you like more options install Google Analytics for WordPress by MonsterInsights

 ![banner](.wordpress-org/banner-1544x500.png)